fraxier/project_4/Notes.md

 rake db:migrate
 bin/rails dbconsole

-step 3:
+# step 3:
-routes; CRUD stuff;
+## routes; CRUD stuff;
 search engines punish sites with routes that don't work resources :model, only : [:index, :show]

-user, event, ticket, artist
+### user, event, ticket, artist

-creating
+Method  |Description
+index	  |Show all newsletters
+create	|Create a new newsletter new	    |Render the form for creating a new newsletter edit	  |Render the form for editing a newsletter show	  |Show a single newsletter update	|Update a newsletter destroy	|Delete a newsletter